 What makes Moso bamboo different from other bamboo species?
 There are defining features of this giant bamboo species which makes it perfectly suited as a premium green flooring option:

-- CO2 Neutral: Moso outperforms all other bamboos, as well as hardwood varieties, in carbon dioxide absorption and oxygen production.
+- CO2 Neutral: Moso outperforms all other bamboos and hardwood varieties in carbon dioxide absorption and oxygen production.

 - Endless Resource: Annual harvest of mature stems does not harm the mother plant.

 - Rapid Regeneration: Moso is the most rapidly growing plant on the planet.
-It grows at the amazing speed of about 1 meter daily.
+It grows at an amazing speed of about 1 meter daily.

 - Building Credits: As a rapidly renewing building resource material, Moso qualifies for LEED credits.

 Since 20% of the entire world’s bamboo grows in China, it’s no big surprise that Moso is native to China.
-Because of consumer demand for green certified products, China’s bamboo industry is committed to managing commercial bamboo groves according to international standards established by the Forest Stewardship Council (FSC).
+Because of consumer demand for green-certified products, China’s bamboo industry is committed to managing commercial bamboo groves, according to the Forest Stewardship Council (FSC®).
 Conscientious cultivators produce plants with features like:

-- Stems that reach 40-50 feet in height when mature.
+- Stems that reach 40-80 feet in height when mature

 - Large, green canes topped with feathery leaves.

 A Moso grove is an impressive sight.
 Walking through a grove of Moso is like traipsing through an old conifer forest.
-Lush foliage overhead blocks out most of the sunlight.
-Sunlight can be seen winking through as a breeze creates movement among bamboo leaves.
+Lush foliage overhead blocks out most of the sunlight, but some sunlight can be seen winking through as a breeze creates movement among bamboo leaves.

-There are many different species in the bamboo family.
-Each has their own unique qualities.
-When it comes to Moso bamboo, there is a lot associated with the name.
-In fact, there are actually a lot of names associated with Moso:
+There are many different species in the bamboo family, and each has its own unique qualities.
+When it comes to Moso bamboo, much is associated with the name.
+In fact, there are actually many names associated with Moso:

-- Phylostachys pubescens and phyllostachys edulis are interchangeable scientific names of Moso bamboo.
+- Phyllostachys pubescens and Phyllostachys edulis are interchangeable scientific names of Moso bamboo.

-- Rare, distinctive varieties of Mosu have beautiful color variations.
+- Rare, distinctive varieties of Moso have beautiful color variations.
 These varieties are often referred to as tortoiseshell bamboo.

 - Edulis refers to the edible shoots.

-- Pubenscens refers to the velvety, hairy rings that grow around the joints of bamboo stalks. (image)
+- Pubenscens refers to the velvety, hairy rings that grow around the joints of bamboo stalks.
+(Close-up bamboo)

-- The literal translation of the Chinese mao zhu, from which Moso is derived from, means “hairy bamboo”.
+- The literal translation of the Chinese mao zhu, from which Moso is derived, means “hairy bamboo.”

 The Other Bamboo(s):